allentiak/debian-graph/README.md

 from `pull-udd.pl` and generates CSV files ready to be imported into Neo4j.
 It takes as first parameter the UDD dump file.
 - `sort-uniq.sh` ensures that duplicate lines are removed from the CSVs.
 - `build-db.sh` assembles the proper command line for `neo4j-import`.
+(Optionally, into a Docker container - requires sudo)
 - `build-all.sh` glues everything together.
 It takes as first parameter the UDD dump file.